-- A. respond to the scene at the earliest opportunity the notified supervisor is available to respond. - 1.
+- B. if not on scene, the notified supervisor will respond to the scene at the earliest opportunity the notified supervisor is available to respond. - 1.
 If the notified supervisor determines a response is delayed and unlikely prior to the scheduled conclusion of their tour of duty (e.g., continued management of an incident scene), the notified supervisor will: - a. request the Office of Emergency Management and Communications (OEMC) contact the complainant and notify them of the delay. - b. document the delay in the response and the reason for the delay on their Supervisor's Management Log (CPD-11.455). - c. notify the watch operations lieutenant of the delay in the response.